irtep/amorcitosserver/README.md

 builds to portalclient/build and also ./src/public, where it is served to test server. remember to build also in server, to get that to prod

+## server dev mode
+open XAMPP and start server, should be at port 3306